napari/napari/docs/guides/magicgui.md

 ## Avoid imports with forward references

-Sometimes, it is undesireable to import and/or depend on `napari` directly just to provide type annotations.
+Sometimes, it is undesirable to import and/or depend on `napari` directly just to provide type annotations.
 It is possible to avoid importing `napari` entirely by annotating with the string form of the napari type.
 This is called a [Forward